Voice technology has found a place in the home. Now, speech recognition technology in healthcare is finding a place...

 Learning from the voice technology pilot programs

 The hospital's experience with the pilot programs, Nadar said, has demonstrated the importance of teaching clinicians and nurses how to use voice technology so they know what they can and cannot ask.
-Nadar said people don't have time for voice technology in healthcare that doesn't work.
+Nadar said people don't have time for speech recognition technology in healthcare that doesn't work.

 Devin Nadarpartnership manager, innovation and digital health accelerator, Boston Children's Hospital